 Lie flat on your back, preferably on a yoga mat or other cushioned surface, then begin.

-2. Gentle press both of your knees towards the ground below your armpits using your upper body.
-Keep your upper body relaxed, don’t tense your chest or shoulders.
+- Press both of your knees towards the ground below your armpits gently using your upper body.
+Keep your upper body relaxed; don’t tense your chest or shoulders.

 4. Seated Forward Fold (Utkata Paschimottanasana)